 “Love yourself enough to set boundaries.
 Your time and energy are precious.
 You get to choose how you use it.
 You teach people how to treat you by deciding what you will and won’t accept.” -Anna Taylor

 “No,” is a complete sentence.
-This is for those of you who have a big heart.
-It’s also for those of you who have a hard time saying, “No.” You feel like you need to explain yourself.
+This is for those of you who have a big heart, or have a hard time saying, “No.” And you may feel the need to justify your, “No.”

-When someone asks you to do something that you really don’t want to do – you will say, “No,” period.
-Whether it be a task that you really don’t have time for because you have enough on your plate already; or if you’ve always said yes so you’re afraid to say “No,” instead, you will say “No,” period.
+When someone asks you to do something that you really don’t want to do, try saying, “No,” period.
+Whether it be a task that you really don’t have time for, or perhaps you’ve always said yes so you’re afraid to say “No.”

 If this seems daunting, start with smaller no’s.
 Do you want to go watch a movie or do you want to stay home to read a book?
 If you don’t feel like going to the movie, then kindly say, “No.” Do what makes you happy unabashedly.

 Say, “No,” and move on.
 Don’t dwell on letting the other person down; don’t worry about if they are feeling disappointed.
 Choose to feel happy because you said, “No,” and enjoy reading your book.

 Remember that this is YOUR life.
 Your time is valuable.
 Spend your time doing things that make your heart sing.
 The fourth richest man in the world, Warren Buffet said, “…I mean, I can buy anything I want basically but I can’t buy time.”
 (5) Time is your most valuable asset.
 Saying, “No,” allows you to step into your power.
 It may be scary at first.
 You can say, “No,” nicely but be firm.
 This is one of those practices that improve with time.
 Feel the power of, “No.”